yashmadan123/mslearn-openai/Instructions/Labs/01-get-started-azure-openai.md

     - Image classification involves training a machine learning model to classify images based on their contents.
 For example, in a traffic monitoring solution you might use an image classification model to classify images based on the type of vehicle they contain, such as taxis, buses, cyclists, and so on.*

-    - Object detection machine learning models are trained to classify individual objects within an image and identify their location with a bounding box.
-For example, a traffic monitoring solution might use object detection to identify the location of different classes of vehicles.*
+    - Object detection machine learning models are trained to classify individual objects within an image, and identify their location with a bounding box.
+For example, a traffic monitoring solution might use object detection to identify the location of different classes of vehicle.*

-    - Semantic segmentation is an advanced machine-learning technique in which individual pixels in the image are classified according to the object to which they belong.
-For example, a traffic monitoring solution might overlay traffic images with "mask" layers to highlight different vehicles using specific colours.
+    - Semantic segmentation is an advanced machine learning technique in which individual pixels in the image are classified according to the object to which they belong.
+For example, a traffic monitoring solution might overlay traffic images with "mask" layers to highlight different vehicles using specific colors.
     ```

 3. Review the results, which should consist of multiple-choice questions that a teacher could use to test students on the computer vision topics in the prompt.
 The total response should be smaller than the maximum length you specified as a parameter.